Thomas Kufen

-Thomas Kufen (born 5 August 1973, in Essen) is a German politician of the Christian Democratic Union (CDU).
+Thomas Markus Kufen (born 5 August 1973, in Essen) is a German politician of the Christian Democratic Union (CDU).

 Life

 Kufen was a member of the Landtag of North Rhine-Westphalia from 2000 to 2005 and again from 2012 until 21 October 2015.
 Between 2005 and 2010, he served as Commissioner for Integration in the state government of Minister-President Jürgen Rüttgers.

 Since 2015 Kufen has been Lord mayor of German city Essen.

 Kufen has also been part of the CDU leadership in North Rhine-Westphalia under party chairman Armin Laschet since 2014.
 Following the 2017 state elections in North Rhine-Westphalia, Kufen was part of Laschet's team in the negotiations with the Free Democrats (FDP) on a coalition agreement.
 He served in the working group on municipal policy.

 On the national level, Kufen was a CDU delegate to the Federal Convention for the purpose of electing the President of Germany in 2004 and 2017.